javieraviles/split-the-monolith/README.md

 REST api to create any of the aforementioned ones in `JSON` format.
 Have a look at `IntegrationTest.java` to see some use-cases.

 Customer and Product have to be in place before creating an order.
 If not enough stock in the product or credit in the customer, an exception will be thrown.
-The core logic of the system is in the `OrderSaga.java` class.
+The core logic of the system is in the `OrderSaga.java` class which will attempt to create an Order in one transaction.

+Notice a PATCH method endpoint for both `Customer` and `Product` in their controllers to update credit/stock.

-Email notifications are carried out via `NotificationService.java`.
+Additionally, an email notification will be sent to a customer whenever the system adds some credit to the customer.
+Such notificatons are carried out via `NotificationService.java`.
 The implementation is not there, as it is not relevant here, so I will just log a message instead.
 BUT, it is still important the fact that the service exists as the **Branch By Abstraction** pattern will be applied over the notification feature.
-For the moment, a notification will be sent to the customer every time and order is created.

 Simple nice and clean, why splitting right? well is just an example.